 This research group develops knowledge and methods which can be used by social work professionals to help vulnerable citizens participate in society.

 - Working in Correction and Rehabilitation

-This research group works on applied research and develops education with the aim of supporting university of applied sciences graduates who work in the field of correction and rehabilitation, and improving the coherence of their involvement.
-The research group is sponsored by Reclassering Nederland (Netherlands Probation Service), Stichting Verslavingsreclassering GGZ (Addiction Rehabilitation and Mental Health Foundation), and the Salvation Army’s Department of Young People and Probation.
+This research group conducts applied research and develops education aimed at supporting university of applied sciences graduates working in the field of correction and rehabilitation, and improving the coherence of their involvement.
+The research group is sponsored by the Netherlands Probation Service, Stichting Verslavingsreclassering GGZ (Addiction Rehabilitation and Mental Health Foundation), and the Salvation Army’s Department of Young People and Probation.

 The research group Youth focuses on developing, communicating and applying knowledge relating to promoting a healthy upbringing and development environment for children and youth.
 A specific objective is to strengthen the quality of local youth support services in the six youth regions of Utrecht.
 The research group is currently being co-financed by the Province of Utrecht and will continue to be until 1 January 2020.